 When Anomalies Are Publicized Broadly, Do Institutions Trade Accordingly?

-We study whether institutional investors trade on stock market anomalies.
-Using 14 well-documented anomalies, we observe an increase in anomaly-based trading when information about the anomalies is readily available through academic publication and the release of necessary accounting data.
-This finding is more pronounced among hedge funds and transient institutions, the subset of investors who likely have the ability and incentives to act on the anomalies.
+This paper studies whether institutional investors trade on 14 well-documented stock market anomalies.
+We show that there is an increase in anomaly-based trading when information about the anomalies is readily available through academic publication and the release of necessary accounting data.
+This finding is more pronounced among hedge funds and institutions with high turnover, the subset of investors who likely have the abilities and incentives to act on the anomalies.
 We directly relate the increase in trading to the observed decay in post-publication anomaly returns.
-Our findings support the role of institutional investors in the arbitrage process and in improving market efficiency.
+Our results support the role of institutional investors in the arbitrage process and in improving market efficiency.